 Looking to add a connected glow to your next camping trip is the WiZ Luminaire Mobile Portable Light.
 Made by a subsidiary of Signify (the same company responsible for the Philips Hue brand), it’s a fun and reliable lantern-like light for brightening up a corner, inside or out.
 It’s not incredibly bright, and it’s not well integrated with Apple Home, but it’s hard not to be won over by its charming design and simple manual controls.

 WiZ Luminaire Mobile Portable Light: Price and availability

 The WiZ Luminaire Mobile Portable Light is available now, priced at $89.99 / £79.99.
-Availability in the UK is particularly broad, with John Lewis (opens in new tab), Very (opens in new tab), B&Q (opens in new tab), and Screwfix (opens in new tab) all offering stock.
+Availability in the UK is particularly broad, with John Lewis, Very, B&Q, and Screwfix all offering stock.
 Though there are few in the way of comparable products to compare that pricing against, that feels fair, given the flexibility the WiZ Luminaire offers.
 The closest similar device would be the Philips Hue Go, which comes in at the same $89.99.

 WiZ Luminaire Mobile Portable Light: What’s good?

 With its top-mounted swinging handle, the WiZ Luminaire Mobile Portable Light feels like a lantern built for modern times — you’d be the envy of the graveyard walking among the stones with this jazzy lamp at your side!
 Roughly cylindrical (though thickening at the base), it stands 19.3 cm tall and is about 11.6cm wide at its widest point.
 White plastic casing sits on the bottom and top of the WiZ Luminaire, with its two colored LED light segments (arranged one above the other) sitting behind a semi-transparent, frosted plastic sheet.